Uniform central limit theorems for non-stationary processes via relative weak convergence: Relative CLTs for non-stationary time-series

 \subsection{Weighted uniform relative CLT}

 With a multivariate relative CLT and conditions for asymptotic tightness, we have all we need to establish relative empirical process CLTs.
-Our main result below should cover the vast majority of statistical applications.
+Our main result below should cover many statistical applications.

 Let $\Fcal$ be a set of measurable functions with finite envelope $F$.
 Let $w_{n,i}\colon S\to \R$, $n\in \N,1 \le i\leq k_n,$ be a family of weights satisfying $\sup_{n,i,x}|w_{n,i}(x)|<\infty$ and define the weighted empirical process as $\mathbb{G}_n\in \ell^\infty(S\times \Fcal)$